bollu/minitt/README.md

 recursion scheme for naturals (`Nrec Type Neutral ValAndTy ValAndTy`) holds on to a syntactic description of the `nat` and a semantic `Val` of the other arguments `type`, `base`, `step`.

+> Because every Absurd is neutral, do-ind-Absurd has only cases for
+> neutral targets.

+I think every absurd is neutral because Absurd has no constructors.

 #### Running